1989Ryan/robust-robot-localization/README.md

+# Robust place recognition

 This is a Python port of Niko Sünderhauf's [OpenSeqSLAM code](http://www.tu-chemnitz.de/etit/proaut/mitarbeiter/niko.html).

-SeqSLAM performs place recognition by matching sequences of images.
+SeqSLAM performs place recognition by matching sequences of images, it is the baseline of our research.

 Quick start:
  - Download the Nordland dataset: